carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

 {: .challenge}

-# Why do we want to manipulate Channels?
+# All about channels and why we manipulate them?

+The format of your channels is very important as it dictates how your pipeline will run.
+Each row of a channel will spawn its own job for each process, so the shape of the channel informs Nextflow how many jobs to launch and what input each job has.
 Manipulating channels is the most difficult parts of Nextlflow but it allows us create any type of pipeline.
-Each row of a channel will spawn its own job for each process, so the shape of the channel dictates how many jobs are launched and what inputs each job has.

 So we have a channel of three files like so:
 ```